-There are a number of flavor combinations that make up this gelato-based dessert, but the most classic tartufo recipe comes from the southern region of Calabria, where it's said to have been created in the 1950s.
-The classic recipe includes a hazelnut and chocolate gelato combo that is sealed in a hard chocolate shell, like a giant fozen truffle, though you’ll also see tartufo with nuts or fruit in the center and maybe even liqueur.
+There are a number of flavor combinations that make up this gelato-based dessert, but the most classic Tartufo recipe comes from the southern region of Calabria, where it's said to have been created in the 1950s.
+The classic recipe includes a hazelnut and chocolate gelato combo that is sealed in a hard chocolate shell, like a giant frozen truffle, though you’ll also see Tartufo with nuts or fruit in the center and maybe even liqueur.

 Which classic Italian desserts have you tried, and what other regional desserts have you discovered that should be on this list?
 Leave a comment for us below.